SasthyaSeba/doctor.sasthyaseba.app/README.md

-# apps
+# dapps
-Sasthya Seba All Apps Link
+Sasthya Seba All Apps Link for Doctors.